 The University's Open Research Statement outlines the core idea behind open research: "all aspects of the research cycle should be shared and accessible where possible.
-Research should be as open as possible, as closed as necessary."
+Research across all of our academic disciplines at York should be open as possible, as closed as necessary."

 These terms are sometimes used interchangeably, but are based on the same principles of collaboration and accountability.
 Open research is relevant to all researchers (not just scientists), but its applications will differ between disciplines.